earthspecies/library/bird_songs/README.md

 686 audio files, with multiple labels per recording, recorded with a sampling rate of 44100.
 Recording length varies from just above 1 second to just above 5 seconds.

+This dataset can be downloaded from Internet Archive [here](https://archive.org/download/bird_songs).

 ## Table of contents